nico-linder/m320-thomas-nico/M320-D3-Thomas/README.md

 ## 1. Short Description of the Application

-This is a **console-based weather information system** developed in Java that allows users to query current weather data for cities worldwide.
+This is a **console-based currency converter system** developed in Java that allows users to convert between different currencies, check exchange rates, and track conversion history.
 The application demonstrates key object-oriented programming principles including delegation, encapsulation, and clean code separation following the MVC (Model-View-Controller) architectural pattern.

 ### What Does It Do?

 Users can interact with the application through a simple menu-driven interface to:
-- **Get weather information** for any city (temperature, humidity, wind speed, pressure, conditions)
+- **Convert currencies** with real-time exchange rates (USD, EUR, CHF, GBP, JPY, CNY, INR, AUD, CAD, BRL)
+- **Check exchange rates** between any two supported currencies
-- **Manage favorite cities** for quick access to frequently checked locations
+- **Manage favorite currency pairs** for quick access to frequently used conversions
-- **View weather history** of the last 10 queries with timestamps
+- **View conversion history** of the last 10 transactions with timestamps
-- **Change temperature units** between Celsius, Fahrenheit, and Kelvin
 - **Handle errors gracefully** with custom exception handling and input validation

-The application uses a mock weather API service that simulates realistic weather data, network delays, and occasional connection failures for demonstration purposes.
+The application uses a mock currency exchange API service that simulates realistic exchange rate data, network delays, and occasional connection failures for demonstration purposes.

 ---

 ## 2. Key Features

-1. **Weather Queries**
+1. **Currency Conversion**
-   - Look up current weather for any city worldwide
-   - Display comprehensive weather information (temperature, feels-like, conditions, humidity, wind, pressure)
-   - Automatic conversion to user's preferred temperature unit
+   - Convert any amount between supported currencies
+   - Real-time exchange rate calculation
+   - Support for 10 major world currencies
+   - Accurate conversion with 2 decimal places

+2. **Exchange Rate Lookup**
+   - View current exchange rates between currency pairs
+   - Display buy and sell rates (with 1.5% spread)
+   - Real-time rate updates with small market variations
+   - Timestamp for each rate query

-2. **Favorite Cities Management**
+3. **Favorite Currency Pairs Management**
-   - Add cities to favorites list
-   - Remove cities from favorites
+   - Save frequently used currency pairs
-   - View all favorite cities
+   - Quick access to favorite conversions
+   - Add and remove pairs easily
-   - Get weather for all favorites at once
+   - Get rates for all favorites at once

-3. **Weather History**
+4. **Conversion History**
-   - Automatically tracks last 10 weather queries
+   - Automatically tracks last 10 conversions
-   - Display historical searches with timestamps
+   - Display historical transactions with timestamps
+   - View currency pairs and rates used
    - Clear history option

-4. **Temperature Unit Preferences**
-   - Support for Celsius (°C), Fahrenheit (°F), and Kelvin (K)
-   - User-configurable preferred unit
-   - Automatic conversion between all units

 5. **Robust Input Validation**
-   - Comprehensive validation for city names (2-100 characters, letters/spaces/hyphens only)
+   - Amount validation (positive numbers, max 1 billion)
+   - Currency code validation (must be valid 3-letter code)
    - Custom exceptions for specific error types
    - Clear error messages and graceful error recovery